Swedish Committee Against Antisemitism: History

 The SCAA was formed in 1983 in the wake of the surge of antisemitism that occurred in the early 1980s.

 During the late 1980s, SCAA disclosed anti-Jewish propaganda spread by the community radio station Radio Islam.
 SCAA's report to Sweden's Attorney General resulted in charges being brought against Radio Islam's controller, who was later convicted of several counts of inciting race hate.
 Since 1996, Radio Islam has been spreading hatred of Jews through the internet with almost the same antisemitic message as before, something that SCAA has many times drawn attention to.

 In the 1990s, Sweden experienced a stark antisemitic surge in connection with the increase in extremist far-right activity.
 Through advocacy, training and reports, SCAA highlighted the proliferation of Holocaust-denial propaganda and the dissemination of racist white power music.

-SCAA played an important role in the implementation of the Government's Living History information campaign (1997-2003), and today continues to works closely with the governmental Living History Forum.
+SCAA played an important role in the implementation of the Government's Living History information campaign (1997–2003), and today continues to works closely with the governmental Living History Forum.

 In recent years, antisemitism has become more visible both in Europe and globally; a development that has also left its mark on Sweden.
-Through its articles, newsletters and training seminars, SCAA continues to highlight and combat anti-Jewish hate crimes and anti-Semitic propaganda.
+Through its articles, newsletters and training seminars, SCAA continues to highlight and combat anti-Jewish hate crimes and antisemitic propaganda.